celiacintas/celiacintas.github.io/talks.md

 ---

 ## Talks and other presentations 📯
+**This static site will not be updated please go to https://celiacintas.io/talks for the latest talks.**

 ### 2022
 * **(English)** [Foundational Robustness of Foundation Models Tutorial @ NeurIPS 2022](https://sites.google.com/view/neurips2022-frfm-turotial/home) - Panel Discussion -  🗓 December 2022.